What goes in the green wheeled bin?

-No, the important thing is that food waste ends up in the green wheelie bin, not the black sack.
+No, the important thing is that food waste ends up in the green wheeled bin, not the black sack.
 The kitchen caddy is useful for collecting food waste to then transfer to the green bin outside.
-If you want to buy your own caddy or just use a piece of newspaper to collect vegetable peelings, etc. that’s fine.
+If you want to buy your own caddy or just use a piece of newspaper to collect vegetable peelings, etc.. that’s fine.

-Yes, you may line your caddy with compostable paper liners or corn starch liners as long as they meet the standard EN13432 and have the Seedling logo.
+Yes, you may line your caddy with paper or corn starch liners as long as they meet the standard EN13432 and the Seedling logo is visible on the bags.
 Alternatively use a few sheets of newspaper, ordinary used writing paper, plain junk mail or plain brown paper bags.

-Biodegradable does not mean compostacle and so must not be placed in the caddy or green wheelie bin.
+Biodegradable does not mean compostable and so must not be placed in the caddy or green wheeled bin.

 No, it is intended for indoor use only.

 Can I put animal waste in the green wheeled bin?